-This article is for informational purposes only.
+This article about a recent Ohio State University trademark application is for informational purposes only.
 It should not be construed as legal advice for any individual matter, nor does it create an attorney-client relationship between you and the author or the publisher.
 Guidelines pertain to U.S. law only.

 “The” is the most common word in the English language, so prevalent that I needed to use it twice to write this sentence.
-But Ohio State University wants to trademark it, recently filing a federal trademark application for the mark THE in connection with clothing.
+But, according to a recent Ohio State University trademark application, the university wants to trademark the mark THE in connection with clothing.
 The application has elicited plenty of news coverage and lots of laughs, but the question remains: is THE really eligible for trademark registration?

 Let’s start at the beginning: trademarks include any word, name, symbol, or device, or combinations thereof, that a person uses to (1) identify and distinguish goods and services from those manufactured and sold by others and (2) to indicate the source of the goods and services, even if that source is unknown.
 I emphasize any to say that “any” truly is any, even terms as de rigueur as the humble “the,” if the proposed mark meets all other prerequisites.
 The takeaway is that the core function of a trademark is to identify the source of the item that bears it.
 In this case, the question is, when consumers of clothing see or hear the word “the,” do they connect it with Ohio State University?